hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 npm install stripe --save
 ```

-After you install the library with npm, the library is automatically added as a dependency in your project?™s package.json file.
+After you install the library with npm, the library is automatically added as a dependency in your project?ï¿½s package.json file.
 For example:

 ```json
 {